Korcula is blessed with many beautiful secluded bays, pebble beaches and clear blue sea, providing plenty of opportunities to swim and snorkel.

 Prizba near Blato

 Prizba is a pretty coastal resort located on the west of Korcula Island, approximately 10 kilometers from Blato, with very clear blue and warm sea.
 There is a small pebble beach to lounge on and many rocky bathing spots, usually privately connected to holiday rental apartments which line the coastline.
 There is a supermarket and a couple of restaurants/cafe-bars in Prizba.
-As there is no public transport to Prizba you would need to drive here or how about stopping here during a Korcula Island Tour.
+As there is no public transport to Prizba you would need to drive here.

 Pupnatska Luka near Pupnat

 Deservedly popular, Pupnatska Luka is a beautiful & deep pebble beach located a few kilometres from the village of Pupnat.
-The best way to reach Pupnatska Luka beach is by car/scooter (you must pay for parking) or we can arrange a private return transfer there.
+The best way to reach Pupnatska Luka beach is by car/scooter (you must pay for parking).
 The deep bay keeps it well sheltered making it family friendly.
 There is a restaurant selling grilled meats, seafood, fish and salads and a bar selling cold drinks and more snack style food.
 You can also hire kayaks, sun loungers and umbrellas at Pupnatska Luka (which you may need as there isn’t much natural shade there).